-The Office of Equal Opportunity and Affirmative Action Policies and Procedures ("EOAA Policies & Procedures") are designed to establish a non-discriminatory work and educational environment and to meet relevant legal requirements, including: Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Education Amendments Act of 1972; relevant sections of the Violence Against Women Reauthorization Act; the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, New York State Education and Human Rights Laws, and New York City laws that prohibit discrimination on the basis of certain enumerated categories.
+The Anti-Discrimination and Discriminatory Harassment Policies & Procedures for Faculty & Staff ("Faculty and Staff ADDH Policies") are designed to establish a non-discriminatory work and educational environment and to meet relevant legal requirements, including: Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Education Amendments Act of 1972; relevant sections of the Violence Against Women Reauthorization Act; the Americans with Disabilities Act of 1990; Section 504 of the Rehabilitation Act of 1973; the Age Discrimination in Employment Act of 1967; New York State Education and Human Rights Laws; and New York City laws that prohibit discrimination on the basis of certain enumerated categories.
+These policies are administered by the Office of Institutional Equity (OIE), under the leadership of the Vice Provost for Institutional Equity.
+OIE is composed of the following divisions: